 Retail Experience Design has helped businesses make significant savings on overall build costs through the tender process.

 Specification and instructions

-The drawings provide contractors and all trades involved with essential and clear guidance as well as a sound specification to accurately build and implement, ultimately avoiding misinterpretation.
+The Detailed Development Drawings provide contractors and all trades involved with essential and clear guidance as well as a sound specification to accurately build and implement, ultimately avoiding misinterpretation.

 What’s more brand consistency will be ensured with the technical drawings.

 Detailed Development Drawings are part of the documentation of a formal planning application and help the planning officer to decide on the suitability of a proposed building or changes.
 Whereas a creative concept can be open to interpretation, technical drawings must be unambiguous as legal documents.

 Detailed Development Drawings include the specifications required to ensure safety regulations are met.

 In the process of securing a new unit, Landlords or centre managers often request a Landlord Pack.
 This enables them to visualize the proposed store and can help secure the unit.